youngff43/run-buddy/README.md

 # run-buddy

 ## Purpose
 A website that offers fitness training services.
+Random Text.

 ## Built With
 * HTML